Published: April 29th 2012April 29th 2012

 Try as I might I have not found anyone who can translate ‘thank you for having me’ into Luganda.
 People look puzzled.
 It was eventually explained to me (after it had become quite apparent) that there is no gratitude that you should show your host in Baganda culture.
 The emphasis is on the host to show gratitude.

 For a Bugandan, when a visitor first comes to your home you say you are pleased to see them (whatever you think of them), give permission for them to enter and the command them to sit.
-Command is an important part of Luganda, it has its own tense and forms a large part of everyday speech, which initially comes across to Brits used to asking everything.
+Command is an important part of Luganda, it has its own tense and forms a large part of everyday speech, which initially comes across as rude to Brits used to asking everything.
 Then follows the introductions, a series of questions in which you ascertain that everyone from Granny Mary’s cousin to the chickens are ok and definitely make sure that both the visitor and the host are ok.

 “Eradde (Is everything calm)?”
 “Eradde (everything’s calm)” “Ogamba ki (What are you saying)?”
 “Tewali (nothing)” “Agafeeyo (what’s dying over there)?” “[hopefully once again] Tewali.”
 A lot of the traditional greetings focus on whether there is peace and that everyone is safe.
 For instance, you will often be congratulated on making the journey without dying